itscal123/alice/README.txt

 ALICE: A Witty Chatbot
     + programmed by Isabel Flores, Calvin Lee, and Ethan Song
 =================================================================
+# Directions for running demonstration (app.py)
+    1. Install all libraries using the command "pip install -r requirements.txt"
+    2. Run the command "streamlit run app.py.
+The program will open in a new browser tab.
+    3. Wait for the models to initialize.
+    4. Once all loaded, type away!

 # Mention the dataset your team used, with the URL for each
 Datasets used: